teuk/mediabot_v3/contrib/grafana/README.md

 the DS_PROMETHEUS variable at the Prometheus instance that scrapes the bot's metrics endpoint.
 Requires the bot's metrics system to be enabled; the series appear after the ScriptDryRun plugin is loaded.

+## Network overview (3.3 style) — grafana_mediabot_overview_v1.json

+The dashboard matching the 3.3 social-preview look: a COMPACT top stats row (bots up, IRC connected, network users/channels from the new LUSERS gauges, joined channels, 24h messages — 3 grid units high, no wasted space), network graphs, channel activity, a top-commands donut, and a per-target drilldown via the `bot` (Prometheus instance) and `channel` template variables.
+The header links to grafana.com and prometheus.io through their logos (small HTML images; if your Grafana sanitizes HTML in text panels, the plain-text links below the logos still work).
+Requires the LUSERS network gauges (mediabot_network_*), fed at connect time and refreshed every main.LUSERS_REFRESH seconds (default 300).